ihlec/d-social-app/README.md

 ## TODO
 - Make UserName hover over media post

+- Username should be clickable

+- Comment button should always open the overlay with comment functionality

 - fix user key span to show more of the actual ipns key